 Things have been happening in the world since we returned from holiday.
 I wrote my blogs, of course, as memories of our journey, but during that time, the world has faced new horrors.
 Especially in UK.
 We saw the brutal murder of innocent kids attending a concert in Manchester, the slaughter of people enjoying an evening near London Bridge, and now the terrible fire at the Grenfell Tower.
 This account in the Guardian is awful reading as people inside try to survive.

-I’ve wondered for a while if I could be described as Islamophobic, and I think the answer is I’d probably be labelled as such.
 The Weekend Australian magazine today has an interesting article written by two people, a man and a woman, both born in Pakistan and raised as Muslims, who have renounced their faith.
 The woman’s story in particular resonated with me.
 She is a psychologist who has studied the Quran, and has lived in Muslim society, so she knows of what she speaks.
 She says she is no longer a Muslim because Islam is essentially misogynistic.
 And I think she’s absolutely right.
 However, I’ll add that there’s a big difference between fundamentalist nut-jobs and people just wanting to live their lives.